A scalable DG solver for the electroneutral Nernst-Planck equations: Acknowledgments

 \section{Acknowledgments}

-This work was performed under the auspices of the U.S. Department of Energy by Lawrence Livermore National Laboratory under Contract DE-AC52-07NA27344 and was supported by the LLNL-LDRD program under project number 19-ERD-035.
-LLNL Release Number LLNL-JRNL-829967-DRAFT.
+The authors would like to thank Pablo Brubeck for his help on implementing $p$-multigrid.
+This work was performed under the auspices of the U.S. Department of Energy by Lawrence Livermore National Laboratory under Contract DE-AC52-07NA27344 and was supported by the LLNL-LDRD program under project numbers 19-ERD-035 and 22-SI-006.
+LLNL Release Number LLNL-JRNL-829967.